 Please note that we will be postponing the English teacher training from April 2020 to a future date due to not meeting the minimum number of registered students.

-Be Yoga Japan is a yoga studio registered with Yoga Alliance.
-People, who have completed the course, are active in various fields.
+Be Yoga Japan is a yoga studio registered to the Yoga Alliance.
+Everyone, who has completed the course, is active in various fields.

 Why 200 hours?

 Some students start our 200-hour teacher-training program (TT200) wondering why it takes so long to complete.
-However, nearly everyone finishes the program with the understanding that 200 hours of instruction is really just the beginning.
+However, nearly everyone finishes the program with the understanding that 200 hours of instruction was just a first step.

 Yoga is a complex, far-reaching body of knowledge that covers every aspect of life.
 To teach even a beginner-level asana class safely and correctly, you must thoroughly know the correct alignment, common misalignments and contraindications for dozens of poses, be able to explain to your students the physical and mental benefits for various types of poses, and be prepared to offer modifications of each asana for students with injuries, elderly students and pregnant women.

 After completing the ISHTA Teacher Training program, you will have a strong foundation to begin teaching with an understanding of the principles of safe alignment in asanas, as well as basic knowledge of the anatomy and physiology of yoga, Ayurveda, pranayama and meditation.

 Be Yoga Japan offers 200-hour teacher training courses in English and Japanese at our studio in Tokyo.

 Our standard course runs three months.
 The curriculum includes anatomy, physiology, ayurveda, philosophy, safe asana alignment and teaching theory.